jsiegenthaler/homebridge-samsungtvht/README.md

 ## Requirements
 * An Apple iPhone or iPad with iOS 14.0 (or later).
 Developed on iOS 14.1...14.7.1, earlier versions not tested.
 * [Homebridge](https://homebridge.io/) v1.2.5 (or later).
 Developed on Homebridge 1.1.116....1.3.4, earlier versions not tested.
-* A Samsung TV or Home Theater system from around 2011 (non-Tizen system)
+* A non-Tizen Samsung TV or Home Theater system.
+Tizen started in 2015, so TVs and HTs before 2015 generally work with this plugin.
-* The TV or Home thearter system must be connected to your hme network via Ethernet LAN cable, or Wifi.
+* The TV or Home Theater system must be connected to your hme network via Ethernet LAN cable, or Wifi.

 ## Decode your Samsung TV model Number
 https://www.samsung.com/uk/support/tv-audio-video/what-do-samsung-tv-model-numbers-actually-mean-why-are-they-so-long/